highfidelity/hifi-content/Marketplace/inspirational-sign/readme.md

 Inspiration Sign
 =================

 This is an entity server script for use in High Fidelity that posts an inspirational quote.
 The script is meant to be added to the `serverScripts` property of a [Text Entity](https://docs.highfidelity.com/create-and-explore/entities/text-entities) in a High Fidelity domain.
+[View project on Glitch](https://glitch.com/~inspirational-sign).

 ![an inspirational sign](https://cdn.glitch.com/1188aac9-efda-4030-b0f3-3ce9aaff74f0%2Finsp.PNG?1543452496960)

-### ← script.js
+### ← getInspirationalQuoteOfDay.js

 The bulk of this script file, which should be added to an entity under the `serverScripts` property, is to create an HTTP request to the 'They Said So' quote database provided at [https://quotes.rest/#!/qod/get_qod](https://quotes.rest/#!/qod/get_qod).
 This app uses the public endpoint to access the API, which returns a new quote of the day each day that we'll put onto a text entity in a High Fidelity domain.